Lampe2020/arrowey/README.md

 # arrowey
 An easy, 2D esolang made from an almost-unreadable programming language, both implemented in this repo.
-> [!WARNING]
+> [!NOTE]
-> *Do not clone the repo to try to run arrowey in a production environment, the code **will** have problems and
-> **will** crash sometimes because it is between versions!*
-> If you wish to run arrowey, check out the releases page.
+> Effective immediately, arrowey has been discontinued and replaced by [stackowey](https://github.com/Lampe2020/stackowey)!

 There isn't really a "spec", there's only this implementation of arrowey, the spec is in my head.
 I'll write documentation later on, at first I want to get it into working shape (i.e. at least most syntax implemented in the parser and first run of a basic I/O and arithmetics program).

-*NOTE: I'm very irregularly working on this project as I don't always have time for it because of school...*

 # Notes about arrowey itself